-A hedge must consist of woody material (e.g. hawthorn, blackthorn or whins) and/or briars, bramble and have hedge like shape and characteristics.
-Scrub
+- A hedge must consist of woody material (e.g. hawthorn, blackthorn or whins) and/or briars, bramble and have hedge like shape and characteristics.
+Scrub encroachment and weeds such as nettles and thistles do not constitute a hedge. - Individual gaps of no more than 5 metres at canopy level between hedgerow materials are considered as part of the hedge and do not need to be deducted from the measured hedge length.
+Individual gaps exceeding 5 metres must be deducted and cannot be counted as part of the hedge for EFA.

-- Individual gaps of no more than 5 metres at canopy level between hedgerow materials are considered as part of the hedge and do not need to be deducted from the measured hedge length.
-Individual gaps exceeding 5 metres must be deducted and cannot be counted as part of the hedge for ecological focus area. - The minimum length for a hedge to be accepted as ecological focus area is 5 metres. - The maximum base width for a hedge is 2 metres from the centre.
-Boundary features (or part of the boundary feature) wider than this will be regarded as ineligible vegetation and cannot be used for ecological focus area. - Newly planted hedgerows are protected under Cross Compliance and can be used for ecological focus area provided they have been planted prior to the deadline for the submission of the Single Application (15 May 2017).
+- The minimum length for a hedge to be accepted as EFA is 5 metres. - The maximum base width for a hedge is 2 metres from the centre.
+Boundary features (or part of the boundary feature) wider than this will be regarded as ineligible vegetation and cannot be used for EFA. - Newly planted hedgerows are protected under Cross Compliance and can be used for EFA provided they have been planted prior to the deadline for the submission of the Single Application (15 May 2019).